Who is onmedica.com for?

 Why does OnMedica include some promotional content in its website?

-OnMedica is able to provide its services free of charge to health professionals by obtaining revenues from sponsored presentations to doctors, through the Medicines Interactive section of the site.
-This enables OnMedica to maintain total editorial independence and supply the onmedica.com service free to its members.
+OnMedica is able to provide its services to health professionals by obtaining revenues from sponsored presentations to doctors, through the Medicines Interactive section of the site.
+This enables OnMedica to maintain total editorial independence and supply the onmedica.com service at no cost to its members.

 Am I obliged to view the sponsored Medicines Interactive material?